Uljas - International Trade Statistics Search

 The database contains three goods classifications:

-- The Combined Nomenclature, CN: The CN is a goods classification used in the customs administration and the foreign trade statistics of the EU.
+- The Combined Nomenclature, CN: The CN is a goods classification used in the customs administration and the international trade statistics of the EU.
 At 8-digit level, which is the most precise one, the CN has about 10,000 commodity subheadings.
-The CN is useful for following the foreign trade of a single, clearly defined commodity.
+The CN is useful for following the international trade of a single, clearly defined commodity.
 The 6-digit level of the CN is equivalent to the HS classification (Harmonised System), which is widely used for customs statistics also outside the EU.

 - The Standard International Trade Classification, SITC: The SITC is a classification issued by the UN.
 With the SITC, it is easier to get an overall picture of the trade e.g. when comparing trade relations between countries or other larger entities.
 The SITC extends to the 5-digit level, with more than 3,000 subheadings.